Green River Reservoir State Park (Vermont)

-Activities includes camping, swimming, boating, fishing, picnicking, mountain biking, wildlife watching, and winter sports.
+Activities includes camping, swimming, boating, fishing, picnicking (at designated da-use-sites, access by boat only), wildlife watching.

 Day use is allowed in limited capacity.
 Only boats powered by electric motors up to 5 mph and human-powered watercraft are allowed.

-The park features 28 remote campsites around the Reservoir, which can be reached only by boat.
+The park features 28 remote campsites around the reservoir, which can be reached only by boat.

-The park is undeveloped, with only low-impact recreational use allowed on and around the Reservoir.
-Parking is very limited.
+The park is undeveloped, with only low-impact recreational use allowed on and around the reservoir.
+Parking is limited.